Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Notation and Assumptions

 \begin{assump}[Exclusion Restriction] \mbox{} \begin{enumerate}[(i)] \item $S_g \indep (\boldsymbol{C}_g, \mathbf{B}_g, N_g)$ \item $\boldsymbol{Z}_g \indep (\boldsymbol{C}_g,\mathbf{B}_g)|(S_g, N_g)$ \end{enumerate} \end{assump}

 Intuitively, \autoref{assump:exclusion} states that $(\boldsymbol{C}_g, \mathbf{B}_g, N_g)$ are ``predetermined'' with respect to the treatment offers and saturations.
 In a traditional LATE setting, its counterparts are the ``unconfounded type'' assumption and the independence of potential outcomes and treatment offers. \autoref{assump:exclusion} could be violated in a number of ways.
 If, for example, individuals chose their group membership based on knowledge of their group's saturation, $N_g$ would not be independent of $S_g$.
 Similarly, if some individuals decided to comply with their treatment offers only because their group was assigned a high saturation, $\boldsymbol{C}_g$ would not be independent of $S_g$.
 This latter possibility illustrates that \autoref{assump:exclusion} partially embeds IOR by ruling out ``selection into compliance.''
+As discussed in \autoref{sec:IOR}, it also yields testable implications of the IOR assumption.
 More prosaically, \autoref{assump:exclusion} would be violated if either $S_g$ or $Z_{ig}$ had a direct effect on the random coefficients $\mathbf{B}_g$.
 Notice that part (ii) of \autoref{assump:exclusion} conditions on $(S_g, N_g)$.
 This is because the second stage of the randomized saturation experiment assigns $\boldsymbol{Z}_g$ conditional on this information: see \autoref{assump:Bernoulli}.